-1 / Idontific the harding 1 Francisco de la Co
+Г 1 4 Idontify the barefite of - Francisco Communication Comm

-1.4 Identify the benefits of community safety initiatives • Examples of community safety initiatives: police liaison officers, police community links, initiatives to radio link with other venues e.g. National PubWatch, local PubWatch initiatives, sharing information, red and yellow cards Aim: to reduce the opportunity for crime to take place Activities: include improving physical security of vulnerable targets, improving the environment, removing the means to commit crime; improving the visibility in an area e.g. lighting; controlling access to areas so unauthorised people cannot gain access to commit crime; initiatives to radio link with other venues e.g. National PubWatch, local PubWatch initiatives, sharing information, red and yellow cards Benefits: include better partnership working, cooperating with Local Authority and police, liaison with other venues, reduction of risk of crime to own employer or other employers, promotion of safer communities
+1.4 Identify the benefits of community safety initiatives Examples of community safety initiatives: police liaison officers, police community links, initiatives to radio link with other venues e.g. National PubWatch, local PubWatch initiatives, sharing information, red and yellow cards Aim: to reduce the opportunity for crime to take place Activities: include improving physical security of vulnerable targets, improving the environment, removing the means to commit crime; improving the visibility in an area e.g. lighting; controlling access to areas so unauthorised people cannot gain access to commit crime; initiatives to radio link with other venues e.g. National PubWatch, local PubWatch initiatives, sharing information, red and yellow cards Benefits: include better partnership working, cooperating with Local Authority and police, liaison with other venues, reduction of risk of crime to own employer or other employers, promotion of safer communities

-1.5 Recognise how • Describes the security operative's
+1.5 Recognise how Describes the security operative's

 assignment instructions roles and duties for specific location

-support the Security • Outlines actions to take in an
+support the Security Outlines actions to take in an

-Operative role. emergency including obtaining contact numbers
+Operative role. emergency including obtaining

+contact numbers
-Part of a contract between

-client/customer and the security
+Part of a contract between client/customer and the security

 company

-1.6 Recognise how each • Benefits of using CCTV e.g.
+1.6 Recognise how each

-security operative role may o Prevents crime
+security operative role may

 use CCTV Cuts down on incidents

 Reduces costs by not having to employ additional

 staff

 Can provide clear evidence

 for investigations

-Can provide evidence

-which can be used in a
+Can provide evidence which can be used in a

-court of law
+which can be used in a court of law

-• Understand the legal implications of using CCTV e.g.
+Understand the legal implications of

+using CCTV e.g.

 Must be registered

-I .
-1 act be replaced to